jguzauckas/java-7-4-developing-algorithms-using-ArrayLists/0. Notes/notes.md

     - If the element is found, set a `boolean` to `true`.
     - If the element is not found, do nothing.
 - If the element is present somewhere, do nothing.
-- If the element was not present anywehere, add it to the `ArrayList`.
+- If the element was not present anywhere, add it to the `ArrayList`.

 Here is what this could look like from the `NotesInsert1.java` file: